pbrisbin/pbrisbin.com/_posts/2013-05-30-faster_mail.md

-In the cases that I do want to mark the whole mailbox read including any closed threads, I just use this second macro to open everything before running the above, then closing it up again after:
+In the cases that I do want to mark the whole mailbox read including any closed threads, I just use this second macro to open everything before running the above, then close it up again after:

 ```
 macro index ,R "<collapse-all>,r<collapse-all>" "mark all as read (collapsed)"